kyllian1212/Rin-rewrite/README.md

 * [Porter Robinson Discord](https://discord.gg/porterrobinson)

 I will eventually open up the bot to be added officially to anyone's server via an OAuth2 link but for now it'll stay in those servers.

 # Use
 rename .env.example to .env
 fill all the variables in .env run main.py

+# Credits
+Big thanks to:
+- [toxin-x](https://github.com/toxin-x) for the extra help on the voice chat music and tracklisting features
+- [edwardsew](https://github.com/edwardsew) for the extra help on the report feature + code hygiene

 # Copyright
 Rin is a character from the anime 'Shelter', by Porter Robinson & A-1 Pictures, with music by Porter Robinson & Madeon.
 I do not own this character or any Shelter material referenced in the bot's code.